+Case # 4 Happyland Christian Learning Center

 History: Happyland Christian Learning Center started in 2003.
-Prior to this an unsuccessful attempt to establish a school called Happyland Christian Fellowship center.
-This an initiative of a former pastor of the hosting church, and eventually left in the care of Pastor and his wife who currently serve as the administrators of the current functioning school.
+Prior to this, was an unsuccessful attempt to establish a school called Happyland Christian Fellowship center.
+This school was an initiative of a former pastor of the hosting church, and was eventually left in the care of Pastor and his wife who currently serve as the administrators of the current functioning school.
 According to Head Teacher/Administrator the school was established to “help the community not just with academic but also the spiritual life of the children and their parents.”

 Currently the school is established as a preschool program and is continuing to work toward a permit with the Department of Education to re-establish its kinder program under the new Kindergarten Act, and to register their preschool program under the ECCD with the Department of Social Welfare and Development.

 Context: Happyland is located in an urban poor community just off the main road of Commonwealth in Quezon City.
 The school serves families who have limited access to quality education especially close to their area.
 The school has a strong reputation within the community as it has been operating for over a decade.
-When navigat your way to the school through the community you need only mention that you are looking for the head teacher by name, and the school she runs, and basically anyone can direct you from there.
+When navigating your way to the school through the community you need only mention that you are looking for the head teacher by name, and the school she runs, and basically anyone can direct you from there.

 Space: The school is located along the side of the small path just off the main path that leads through the community.
 The building is a very solid two-floor building; the main floor is used for school.